 To access the dashboard of the new router, open a browser window on your connected computer or laptop:

-If your router documentation indicates a different address, though this isn’t common, use that.
+- If your router documentation indicates a different address, although this isn’t common, use that.

 You will be prompted to enter a username and password, which should be included in the user manual for your router.
 Passwords should eventually be changed for security reasons, but not until after a successful setup.